-Tulafono was elected as governor on November 16, 2004 and, on November 18, 2008.
+Tulafono was subsequently elected as governor twice; on November 16, 2004 and, on November 18, 2008.
 He served until January 3, 2013.
-He has been a deacon for more than 25 years at the Congregational Christian Church in Sa’ilele, American Samoa, and presently serves as vice chairman of the territorial church general assembly.
+He has been a deacon for more than 25 years at the Congregational Christian Church in Sa’ilele, American Samoa, and has served as a vice chairman of the territorial church general assembly.
 He was educated at Samoana High School, earned a bachelor’s degree in political science and sociology from Chadron State College in Nebraska and also received a doctor of laws degree from Washburn University School of Law in Topeka, Kansas.
 His many accomplishments include the development of American Samoa’s highways and internet communications infrastructures, and, promoting the preservation of American Samoa’s traditional culture and natural environment.
 Governor and Mrs. Maryann Tulafono also engaged in active support of American Samoa’s military families.